SpecialCharacters/stock-ticker/README.txt

 Notes:

 - We have created our own database called 'stockticker'.
 It's under the data folder.
+- We kept a changelog of progress as we went.
+It can be found in the main directory as changelog.txt.

 - Use (for test case):